KometFox/Micro-Tank/PK3/README.md

 Known bugs:
 -Model looks a bit distorted/fucked up, I have no idea why. fixed?
-I think a other MD3 plugin fixes this issuse
+I think other MD3 plugin fixes this issuse

--Using (Alt)Firing are prone at jamming (not intentional).
+-Using (Alt)Firing is prone at jamming (not intentional).
+Perhaps its fixed now.

 -Savegames can get corrupted sometimes.
+Probably related due to constant ACS changes.

 //note to self, dont forget to save textures via Gimp